actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 ## Upgrading from v20 to v21

 WIP: This is a large change to Typescript.
-Detailed notes can be found on the Typescript page.
+Detailed notes can be found on the [Typescript Tutorial](/tutorials/typescript).

 ## Upgrading from v19 to v20

 **Full Release Notes: [GitHub](https://github.com/Actionhero/Actionhero/releases/tag/v20.0.0)**

-The only change to take note of is that you must now ensure that the working directory (CWD/PWD) in use when you start your Actionhero project is the root. (where /config, /actions, etc) are visable.
+The only change to take note of is that you must now ensure that the working directory (CWD/PWD) in use when you start your Actionhero project is the root. (where /config, /actions, etc) are visible.

 ## Upgrading from v18 to v19